 - Avoid soaking in hot baths for long periods of time

 Compression stockings are also a possibility.
-These stockings apply steady pressure to help move the blood back to your heart.
-The steady pressure also lessens swelling in your legs and reduces the risk of getting a blood clot.
+These compression stockings apply steady pressure to help move the blood back to your heart.
+The steady pressure also lessens swelling in your legs and reduces the risk of getting a blood clot and increases blood flow.
 However, the veins in your legs will still be visible.

 Milder cases can be treated non-surgically.
-For example, sclerotherapy can seal the veins with a chemical solution and lasers can fade spider veins.
+For example, sclerotherapy can seal the veins with a chemical solution and laser therapy that can fade spider veins.
 With this procedure you will be in and out of the office in the same day.
 However, you need take daily walks and wear compression socks for a few days.

 Surgical options are available for more serious cases of bulging veins and those that cause serious pain and swelling.
 For example, a catheter can be inserted into the vein to heat and seal it with Radio Frequency Ablation (RF) technology.
 Since the RF technology uses a low temperature, it does not damage the surrounding tissue.
 Therefore, patients do not have as much pain or bruising than with some other treatments.